Skip to content

 Jim’s work has also prompted a large amount of media interest and coverage including; interviews for Moneybox (Radio 4), BBC local radio stations, Yorkshire Coast Radio, Waves Radio, Siren FM and coverage in Money Mail, the Financial Advisor Magazine, Financial World Magazine, Chartered Banker Magazine, Money Marketing and the Australian Financial Review amongst others.

-Jim has served as on a number of EQUIS and AMBA accreditation and re-accreditation panels as well as validating numerous programmes at all levels.
+Jim has served on EQUIS and AMBA accreditation and re-accreditation panels as well as validating numerous programmes at all levels.

 Jim is also a retained External Assessor for academic appointments in the Department of Finance and Banking, University of Malaya, Malaysia and from 2014-2021 served as an External Research Assessor for University of Sussex.
 He has also been an External Examiner for taught courses at the Universities of Exeter, Strathclyde and Edinburgh and an External Examiner for PhD and DBA candidates both nationally and internationally.